Rags Morales

 Ralph "Rags" Morales (/məˈræləs/) is an American comic book artist known for his work on various books for DC Comics, including Identity Crisis, Countdown to Infinite Crisis, Batman Confidential, and The New 52 reboot of then Superman-centric Action Comics.

 Morales is the co-creator, along with Brian Augustyn, of the 1990s version of Black Condor.

 Early life

 Rags Morales was born in New York.
-He is of Puerto Rican descent, and grew up in a predominantly white suburb of Landing NJ.
+He is of Puerto Rican descent, and grew up in a predominantly white suburb of the city.
 Morales attended a number of vocational art classes, including The Kubert School in Dover, New Jersey.